tongtongtot/scPerb/README.md

     python3 scperb.py
     ```

-    or please refer to our training tutorial [here](https://github.com/tongtongtot/scperb-tutorial)

 - **Do I need a GPU for running scPerb?**
-    scPerb can run on a standard laptop without GPU.
+    scPerb can run on a standard computer without GPU.
 For computational efficiency, we recommend you use a GPU. scPerb could detect whether there is an available GPU or not, so do not worry about this.

 - **Can I generate my configuration file using the command line?**
     You can change the default settings in the option.py, while the usage and description are written inside the document.